Skip to main content

 Biographical/Historical Note

 Charles Stillman (1810-1875) developed a network of mercantile and industrial enterprises, including cotton brokerage and real estate firms, a shipping company, and an off-loading, warehousing, and transportation company.
-Charles established retailing outlets and co-founded one of the first textile factories at Monterrey.
+Stillman established retailing outlets and co-founded one of the first textile factories at Monterrey.
 His mines produced more than $4 million in silver and lead during the 1850s, and he sold their stock on the New York Stock Exchange.

 Arrangement